 Birthday Parties at the Red Balloon Bookshop

 The Red Balloon hosts birthday parties in their basement party space.
 Parties are supervised by two Red Balloon party hosts and include 2 hours of book fun for kids aged 3-7, invitations and thank-you cards, red balloons and $5 gift cards for attendees, all the decorations and party ware.
 You bring your own food and drinks.
 Party packages are $225 and include up to 10 kids.
 The birthday child can even register for a book registry before the party.
-Themes include, Princess and Prince Power, Reading is Super (Superheroes), Pirate Adventure, Silly Science and Animal Fun.
+Themes can be found at the link above.

 Related Pages and Posts: